Literature / Prince Roger

 - Boom, Headshot: Roger's specialty.
 He astonishes the Captain of his bodyguard when he gets seven in half as many seconds at a reverse-ambush.

 - Break the Haughty: Prince Roger Ramius Sergei Alexander Chiang MacClintock starts out the series as a bit of a vain, arrogant fop, partly in rebellion to the generally negative or dismissive treatment he gets from others.
-His father, whom he physically resembles somewhat, was banished from the Empire of Man for treason, but no one told him about the reasons for the banishment.
-Between being stranded on a Death World and finding out why he was treated as he was, the fop is quickly blown away in the course of a Heroic BSOD, and the ones who overthrew the family in a coup find Roger taking a level in badass when he demonstrates just why you don't screw with a MacClintock.
+His father, whom he physically resembles somewhat, was banished from Court for attempted treason, but no one told him about the reasons for the banishment.
+Between being stranded on a Death World and finding out why he was treated as he was, the fop is quickly blown away in the course of a Heroic BSOD, and the ones who overthrew the family in a coup find Roger taking a level in badass when he demonstrates just why you don't pock with a MacClintock.

 - Bury Me Not on the Lone Prairie: Guard bodybags have an auto-cremation function so that the fallen can be taken home to bury without overburdening the survivors with the weight.